Would you like to learn more

 We advise and act in substantial criminal and civil fraud cases including in the field of corruption.
-We have worked in Hong Kong, Dubai (including the DIFC), several of the Crown Dependencies (the Channel Islands and the Isle of Man), Cyprus, the Caribbean, Africa and the Indian sub-continent.
+We have worked in Hong Kong, Dubai (including the DIFC), the Crown Dependencies (the Channel Islands and the Isle of Man), Cyprus, the Caribbean, Africa and the Indian sub-continent.
+In the field of corruption, we have worked on the ground in a number of jurisdictions where these issues arise regularly.
+We have also acted for a number of overseas investigating and prosecuting authorities and in parallel civil and criminal proceedings.
+This experience gives us important advantages in dealing with these types of cases.

 We have investigated (in country) and advised in substantial crimes against humanity proceedings.
-One of our door tenants is currently prosecuting in the Special Tribunal for Lebanon (‘the STL’) in The Hague and one of our members is on the list of counsel at the International Criminal Court and the STL.
+One of our door tenants is currently prosecuting in the Special Tribunal for Lebanon (‘the STL’) in The Hague and one of our members is on the list of counsel at the International Criminal Court, the Kosovo Specialist Chambers (‘the KSC’) and the STL.

 Members have been instructed in several arbitral proceedings.
 These include proceedings under the DIFC – LCIA rules and in the International Centre for the Settlement of Investment Disputes (‘ICSID’).